 Esa-Pekka Salonen returns to conduct Bartók’s one-act opera Bluebeard’s Castle featuring mezzo-soprano Michelle DeYoung and bass John Reylea.
 Salonen will also lead performances of Strauss’s Also sprach Zarathustra.

-Other artists to return to Symphony Center include mezzo-soprano Joyce DiDonato., who will perform in Berlioz’s The Death of Cleopatra, as well as mezzos-soprano Sasha Cooke and tenor Nicholas Phan, featured in holiday performances of Handel’s Messiah.
+Other artists to return to Symphony Center include mezzo-soprano Joyce DiDonato, who will perform in Berlioz’s The Death of Cleopatra, as well as mezzo-soprano Sasha Cooke and tenor Nicholas Phan, featured in holiday performances of Handel’s Messiah.
 Pianists Daniil Trifonov, Paul Lewis, Emanuel Ax, and Mitsuko Uchida, as well as violinists Vadim Gluzman and Hilary Hahn, also return to Symphony Center this season as featured soloists.

 The orchestra continues it successful CSO at the Movies series with a screening of Alfred Hitchcock’s North by Northwest, featuring a score by Bernard Hermann, and An American in Paris, based on Gershwin’s work.
 It also continues its acclaimed MusicNOW series, now in its 21st season, at the Harris Theater for Music and Dance with four Monday night concerts.

 This coming season, the Joffrey Ballet debuts with the CSO in performances of Christopher Wheeldon’s ballet Commedia set to Stravinsky’s Pulcinella Suite, and world-premiere choreography set to Stravinsky’s Dumbarton Oaks Concerto.